PB Cycle 5

 Idea Collection

-To read about all of the ideas that were submitted in the fifth cycle, please click the map below:
+To read all of the ideas that were submitted in the fifth cycle, please visit the City of Cambridge's Open Data Portal here.

 final_map_8.1.17.JPG